 “A Man Who Loves Money More than Comfort,” announced The Eye’s sub-head in a report of his paralysis in 1892.
-“John Burns, the long-haired old fellow, with unkempt beard and a small dog,” the report begins, “has lived in the low wooden shack that stands in the shadow of the brick block bearing his name.”
+“John Burns, the long-haired old fellow, with an unkempt beard and a small dog,” the report begins, “has lived in the low wooden shack that stands in the shadow of the brick block bearing his name.”

 Knowing this, you have to wonder about Burns’ relationship with his architect/contractor J. S. White … a little gossip would help my story just about now.
 In any event, their collaboration resulted in Snohomish’s grandest building, and a hero, as well, if a building can play that role.

-It was the great Snohomish fire of 1911, when in the middle of night, the wooden buildings on both sides of First Street, starting near Avenue B, were fully engaged in flames and smoke.
+It was the great Snohomish fire of 1911, when in the middle of the night, the wooden buildings on both sides of First Street, starting near Avenue B, were fully engaged in flames and smoke.
 On the south side of First, the fire burned the wooden buildings built on pilings until it ran out of fuel at the intersection of Avenue C.

-Across the street, however, the fire’s raging westward movement was stopped by the three story tall Burns Block acting as a firewall.
+Across the street, however, the fire’s raging westward movement was stopped by the three-story-tall Burns Block acting as a firewall.